Advocating for LGBTQ+ Health in Philadelphia: Past, Present, Future

 Closing Remarks: 5:15 - 5:30 pm (Nesbitt Hall and Zoom)

-Dr. Stephanie Hernandez, Assistant Professor, Dornsife School of Public Health, Drexel University
+Dr. Stephanie Hernandez (she/her), Assistant Professor, Department of Epidemiology and Biostatistics, Dornsife School of Public Health, Drexel University

 Reception: 5:30 - 6:30 pm (Nesbitt Hall)